PopCat19/Project-Minimalist/README.md

 ## Open Source

 The Project-Minimalist osu! skin will be open sourced with .fig files available to copy when finished.
-You are free to modify and distribute the skin without the need for credit.
+You are free to modify and distribute the skin as long as you include the original license and copyright notice.

 ## Contributions